AaronMarcusDev/BFC/README.md

 - The **Compiler** takes these lines, writes them into a **C-file** file and calls **TCC** to compile the file.

-Voilà, you have now an executable form of your Brainfuck program.
+Voilà, your Brainfuck program has been compiled to an executable.

 ### The interpreter
 - The **Lexer** takes the source-file (**.b**) and transforms it into tokens called **Commands**.